 In Duchesne’s Upper School, your daughter expands her worldview, leads teams and groups, and grows in sophistication.
-The girls discover their own unique voices as key contributors, authors, inventors, international travelers, and tireless volunteers.
+The girls discover and refine their own unique voices as key contributors, authors, inventors, international travelers, and tireless volunteers.
 Our Upper School prepares your daughter for where she’s headed next.

 - Graduation Requirements

 Duchesne’s college preparatory academic program in the Upper School is strong and challenging.
 Students are required to complete the following:

 4 credits English

 4 credits Social Studies

 4 credits of Math in the Upper School

 4 credits Science